xwmx/bindle/Readme.md

 `configure`, and `customize` scripts.
 Generally, a bootstrap script should only be called once, during an initial setup.

-To run a bootstrap script, use the `dots bootstrap` command.
+To run a bootstrap script, use the `bindle bootstrap` command.
 For example:

-    dots bootstrap ubuntu
+    bindle bootstrap ubuntu

-For more information, see `dots help bootstrap`
+For more information, see `bindle help bootstrap`

 ###### Example

-An example `dots`-managed bootstrap directory with scripts:
+An example `bindle`-managed bootstrap directory with scripts:

 [alphabetum/dotfiles/script/bootstrap
 ](https://github.com/alphabetum/dotfiles/tree/master/script/bootstrap)